neokya/neokya.github.com/_posts/2013-07-04-please-don't-use-my-package.md

 1. Pregenerate thumbnail while image is uploaded via worker process with celery.
 2. Define all the thumbnail options in settings insted of passing it in templates.
-3. Cache it and serve the cahed thumbnail.
+3. Cache it and serve the cached thumbnail.

 So, I forked it accordingly and it works.
 But since original sorl-thumbnail design is different, I had to make hacks to make it work.